-This submission is made on behalf of the property owners for 272 - 288 Princes Highway Banksia in response to the 'Bayside West Precinct - Arncliffe, Banksia and Cooks Cove Draft Land Use and Infrastructure Strategy' (the Strategy).
+This submission is made on behalf of Ramusi Pty Limited, the property owner for 240 - 264 Princes Highway, Arncliffe, in response to the 'Bayside West Precinct - Arncliffe, Banksia and Cooks Cove Draft Land Use and Infrastructure Strategy' (the Strategy).
+The site is occupied by Lowes-Manhattan for head office and warehouse purposes.
+Ramusi Pty Limited shares common shareholding with Lowes-Manhattan.

-The sites are in the Banksia precinct within an area that is part of the 'Princes Highway Corridor'.
+The site is in the Banksia precinct within an area that is part of the 'Princes Highway Corridor'.
 The Princes Highway Corridor extends for the length of the Arncliffe and Banksia precincts and is identified in the Strategy and by the former Rockdale City Council in 2013 as "a highly attractive location for people wishing to live, work and locate business in proximity to the CBD".

 The Strategy states that it "provides a framework for revitalisation, change and renewal for the highway corridor".
-Our analysis of the subject sites demonstrates that due to their close proximity to Banksia Station, low quality of existing improvements and lack of development constraints, they are ideally placed to contribute to these objectives.
+Our analysis of the subject site demonstrates that due to its close proximity to Banksia Station, low quality of existing improvements and lack of development constraints, it is ideally placed to contribute to these objectives.

-However, the Strategy proposes to retain the existing B6 land use zoning and FSR (1.5:1) and only marginally increase maximum building heights for most of the Banksia precinct, including the subject sites.
+However, the Strategy proposes to retain the existing B6 land use zoning and FSR (1.5:1) and only marginally increase maximum building heights for most of the Banksia precinct, including the subject site.

 We agree with the identification of the Banksia precinct as a place highly suitable for revitalisation, which will support key NSW strategic planning objectives for housing and jobs outlined in the Plan for Growing Sydney and the Draft Central District Plan.
-However, we submit that by effectively retaining the existing land use and density controls that have not so far encouraged redevelopment, the objectives of the Strategy cannot possibly be achieved.
+However, we submit that by effectively retaining the existing land use and density controls that have not so far encouraged redevelopment of this or similarly located sites, the objectives of the Strategy cannot possibly be achieved.

-Economic analysis undertaken by Hill PDA accompanying our submission concludes that
+Economic analysis undertaken by Hill PDA accompanying our submission concludes that:

-"B6 zone along the highway is undermining Transit Orientated Development and urban renewal because it is not viable to replace the existing buildings with new commercial spaces that are limited to the range of land uses permissible in the zone.
+"the B6 zone along the highway is undermining Transit Orientated Development and urban renewal because it is not viable to replace the existing buildings with new commercial spaces that are limited to the range of land uses permissible in the zone.

-Commercial uses can be encouraged and the number of jobs on site can increase as a result of redevelopment but only in a mixed-use zone where shop top housing is necessary to ensure the viability of redevelopment."
+Commercial uses can be encouraged and the number of jobs on site can increase as a result of redevelopment but only in a mixed use zone where shop top housing is necessary to ensure the viability of redevelopment."